ChainAgnostic/CAIPs/CAIPs/caip-285.md

 ### Definition

 The `wallet_revokeSession` method revokes the entire active session.
-If a `sessionId` is provided, it revokes that specific session; otherwise, it revokes the single active session between the wallet and the caller
+If a `sessionId` parameter is provided, it revokes that specific session only;
+if no `sessionId` parameter is provided and there is an active session without a `sessionId` this session gets revoked and a success result is returned;
+otherwise, an appropriate error message is sent.

 **Parameters:**